arkency/posts/posts/2020-03-23-remote-collaborative-modelling.md

 Embracing async is not easy, it will cause some friction and misunderstandings but don't let it stop you.
 With time your understanding of domain will grow, also you will learn how to work better with your domain experts and they will learn how to share the domain knowledge with you.

 Async modeling has also some advantages.
 It's is slower.
 And that is a good thing.
-You actually have time to think about your model, about what really is important and about examples you are working with.
+You have time to think about your model, about what is important and about examples you are working with.

 ## There is more, give it a try!